hirnimeshrampuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/memcached/memcached_mysql_gcp.md

 To obtain user access credentials, follow this [documentation](/content/learning-paths/server-and-cloud/gcp/terraform.md#acquire-user-credentials).

 ### Generate key-pair (public key, private key)
 Before using Terraform, first generate the key-pair (public key and private key) using ssh-keygen.
-Then associate both public and private keys with Arm VMs..
+Then associate both public and private keys with Arm VMs.
 To generate the key-pair, follow this [documentation](/content/learning-paths/server-and-cloud/gcp/terraform.md#generate-key-pairpublic-key-private-key-using-ssh-keygen).

 ### Create Terraform file (main.tf)
 After generating the keys, we have to create the MySQL instances.
 Then we will push our public key to the authorized_keys folder in ~/.ssh.
 We will also create a security group that opens inbound ports `22` (ssh) and `3306` (MySQL).
 Below is a Terraform file called main.tf that will do this for us.
 Here we are creating 2 instances.